BurnOutTrader/tick-trader/docs/database.md

 4. Query availability: `earliest_available` / `latest_available`.
 5. Run maintenance periodically: prune/quarantine.

+## Shared usage and configuration

+Tick Trader uses DuckDB as an integrated catalog and metadata database.
+All historical and real-time data is stored in Parquet files, with DuckDB tracking and managing these files for fast discovery, pruning, and maintenance.
+Both the server and all strategies must use the same DB_PATH environment variable, ensuring they access the same DuckDB catalog and Parquet data.
+This is critical for correct operation, as mismatched DB_PATH values will result in inconsistent or missing data views.

+- Set DB_PATH in your environment or .env file to the desired storage directory (default: ./storage).
+- Both server and strategies must use the same DB_PATH value.

 ## Design choices

 - One file per instrument/topic/month is a good balance between file count and update granularity.